Do you experience gaslighting in your workplace?

 8. You feel like you’re constantly being watched or monitored by your boss or colleagues, and you’re always on edge, afraid of saying or doing the wrong thing.

+It’s crucial for individuals experiencing gaslighting to seek support and know how to recover from gaslighting at work.
 There are a number of steps you can take if you think your boss or colleagues are gaslighting you at work.
 These include:

 1. Know that it really is gaslighting